jacksonjw12/mbannister.github.io/_teaching/10-w17/Homework/Homework02.md

 __Problem 1:__ Determine the output of the program given below. _Remark: It would be easy for you to simply run the program to get the answer, but first try to solve the problem based on your knowledge of C++.
-If you are unsure of how operations works: look them up in the book, ask on Piazza, or ask in office hours._
+If you are unsure of how operations works: look them up in the book or ask in office hours._

 ```cpp